-Step Description Open the X11 Server Configuration × 11 Server Configuration × 1 window from Charon-SSP Manager by following the menu path Tools > X11 Server.
-Name IP Address Keyboard From Port Display Resolution Start Sol 192.168.2.81 German Default 6100 :100 800x600x8 Stop Stop Add Edit Delete 2 Select the X-server you want to stop.
+Step Description escription - I Open the X11 Server Configuration X11 Server Configuration 1 window from Charon-SSP Manager by following the menu path Tools > X11 Server.
+Name IP Address Keyboard From Port Display Resolution following the menu path 2 Select the X-server you want to stop. elect the X-server you want to stop.
 3 Click the Stop button to terminate the X-session.
 If multiple sessions to the same host are open, these steps must be repeated for each session.
 To delete a session definition, use the Delete button.